 The 1987 D Washington Quarter is valued at an average of $0.25.
 However, one in certified mint form (MS+) might be worth $7.

-There is no standardized coin grading scale used to determine this pricing.
+No standardized coin grading scale was used to determine this pricing.
 Whenever we say average, we mean that it is similar to other 1987 coins, and mint state means that it has been certified MS+ by several leading coin grading firms.
 For the first time in almost a decade, the production of Washington quarters fluctuated slightly in 1987, with more pennies produced in Denver than in Philadelphia.
 Despite the change in coin manufacturing, over 1.2 billion 1987 Washington quarters were made, reducing numismatic value to a minimum save for the best quality coins.
-Depending on quality, certification, and current market conditions, it can frequently be discovered and sold for $0.26 to $13.00.
-Location, inventory, and the urgency of the transaction are all some factors to consider.
+It can be discovered and sold for $0.26 to $13.00, depending on quality, certification, and current market conditions.
+Location, inventory, and the transaction’s urgency are all factors to consider.

 Are 1987 Pennies Copper?

-Yes, 1987 Pennies are made up of copper.
-1987 Lincoln Memorial Pennies is 95 % copper if produced before 1982.
-Correspondingly it is made of 97.5 % zinc and coated with a thin copper covering after 1983.
+Yes, 1987 Pennies are made of copper.
+If produced before 1982, 1987 Lincoln Memorial Pennies are 95 % copper.
+Correspondingly, they are made of 97.5 % zinc and coated with a thin copper coating after 1983.

 The growing price of copper in the early 1970s pushed the cost of producing a penny above its face value of one cent.
 Fortunately, copper prices fell, and production resumed.
 Unfortunately, the United States Mint was forced to modify the penny’s composition forever in the early 1980s due to rising copper prices, and authorities did this to keep pennies from melting.